hybridgroup/cylon-i2c/README.md

 # Cylon.js For i2c

-Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).
+Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT) using Node.js.

 This module provides drivers for i2c devices (https://en.wikipedia.org/wiki/I%C2%B2C).
-You would not normally use this module directly, instead it is used alongside Cylon.js adaptors that have i2c support.
+You must use this module alongside Cylon.js adaptors that have i2c support, such as [cylon-firmata](https://github.com/hybridgroup/cylon-firmata).

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)